 Yanliaomyzon from the Middle Jurassic Period (around 163 million years old) was the first lamprey to possess the toothed oral disc.

-Though views vary, the last common ancestor (LCA) of all extant lampreys is thought to have existed either around 175 million years ago in the Middle Jurassic Period or later in the Late Cretaceous Period.
+While some studies state that the last common ancestor (LCA) of all extant lampreys existed around 175 million years ago in the Middle Jurassic Period, others suggest a much later time, the Late Cretaceous Period.
 Most modern forms are believed to have originated in the Cenozoic Era, especially in the last 10 to 20 million years.

 These fish inhabit both coastal and freshwater environments in the temperate region of the world.
 The two families, Geotriidae and Mordaciidae, are abundant in the Southern Hemisphere, while Petromyzontidae is restricted to the Northern Hemisphere.
-However, lampreys are not found in Africa.
+While their ancestors once lived in Africa, no living lamprey species are found there today.

 Some species, like the sea lamprey, have established their population (as invasive species) in landlocked water bodies, like the Great Lakes in North America.

 While lamprey larvae feed on microscopic organic matter in the water, adults consume a variety of prey.
-Many species, like the sea lamprey and the Pacific lamprey, live off the tissues, blood, and other bodily fluids of host fish and marine mammals.
-Their preferred fish varieties include salmon, trouts, sturgeons, pikes, burbots, whitefish, cods, and walleyes.
+Some parasitic species, such as the sea lamprey and the Pacific lamprey, feed on tissues, blood, and other bodily fluids of host fish, including salmon, trout, sturgeon, pike, burbot, whitefish, cod, and walleye.
+Some lampreys have been reported to occasionally parasitize marine mammals like porpoises and harbor seals.

 Parasitic lampreys typically attach themselves to their prey using the suction generated with the help of their disc-like mouth.
 They then use the horny plates on their tongue to scrape through the surface tissues and reach the body fluids.